Prince Oskar of Prussia

 • Prince Wilhelm-Karl (1922-2007) – married Irmgard von Veltheim, had issue

-From 1926 until his death in 1958, Oskar served as Master of Knights of the Johanniterorden (Order of Saint John) – an ancient order which has been a favorite of the Hohenzollerns.
+From 1926 until he died in 1958, Oskar served as Master of Knights of the Johanniterorden (Order of Saint John), an ancient order that has been a favorite of the Hohenzollerns.
 He is credited with saving the order from extinction at the hands of the Nazi regime.

 Prince Oskar suffered from declining health for the last few years of his life.
-He died of stomach cancer in a clinic in Munich, Germany on January 27, 1958.
-He is buried at Hohenzollern Castle in Bisingen, Baden-Württemberg, Germany.
+He died of stomach cancer in a clinic in Munich, Germany on January 27, 1958, and is buried at Hohenzollern Castle in Bisingen, Baden-Württemberg, Germany.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.